kaunel85/ong-bylaws/bylaws.md

 97. In order to be Initiated Phikeia must meet the requirements established in Title XIII Eligibility for Membership.
     1. Have followed the scholarship plan for the duration of the Phikeia period.
 First year, first semester Phikeia must discuss their academic standing and share all marks with the Scholarship Chair and be assessed academically by the Pallas Committee before initiation.
-       1. All Phikeia must provide a non-alterable copy of their full Academic Record as provided by McMaster University, or another academic institution to the Scholarship Chair no later than the second Phikeia meeting.
+       1. All Phikeia must provide a non-alterable copy of their full Academic Record as provided by McMaster University, if they have not completed a semester at McMaster a transcript from their most recent other academic institution to the Scholarship Chair no later than the second Phikeia meeting.
        2. All Phikeia must participate in the Scholarship Program as presented by the Scholarship Chair.
 Phikeia must adhere to the Scholarship Chair’s recommendation on study times and general academics.
     2. The Initiation vote shall be a two objection blackball vote.
 There shall be discussion on the question of final acceptance of a Phikeia until the question is called.
 If one or fewer "no" votes have been cast, the candidate will be eligible for Initiation.
 If two or more "no" votes have been cast a further discussion on the merits or demerits of the candidate shall take place.
 When the question is called, the vote shall be taken a second time.
 If two or more "no" votes are cast on this second vote, the candidate will remain a Phikeia unless otherwise depledged.
        1. Votes shall be counted by the President and Chapter Advisory Board Chairman, or the Warden if the CAB Chairman is not present